Routing

 Tasks

-When a driver arrives at a stop, that driver might have a series of tasks to complete (e.g. unload goods, complete Bill of Lading, complete Proof of Delivery, check reefer temperature).
+When a driver arrives at a stop, they might have a series of tasks to complete (e.g. unload goods, complete Bill of Lading, complete Proof of Delivery, check reefer temperature).

 In the Samsara Driver App, tasks are represented by Samsara Documents.
 Samsara Documents are custom forms that can be set up in the Samsara Dashboard for drivers to fill out during their day as needed.
 For more on documents, see the Documents knowledge base article.